Mikapall/Demon-s-Souls-SL1-Repository/index.md

    - Protection, which trivializes challenges with a 30% defense increase.
    - Warding, which cheaply trivializes challenges with a 70% defense increase.
    - Water veil, which cheaply trivializes fire-based challenges with a 45% defense increase.
-* Multiple cheese tactics or exploits exclusive to this game.
-In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.

 * In the case you are doing a run that includes **No Sprint**:
    - Offensive magic is allowed on the second pillar of the Dragon God's fight.
 It is pretty much impossible to get past without sprinting.